banzaicloud/istio-operator/docs/developer.md

 `kubectl logs -f -n istio-system istio-operator-controller-manager-0 manager`

-Create CRD and let the operator set up Istio based on it in your cluster (you can change the `spec` of the `Config` for your needs in the yaml file):
+Create CR and let the operator set up Istio in your cluster (you can change the `spec` of the `Config` for your needs in the yaml file):

 `kubectl create -n istio-system -f config/samples/operator_v1beta1_config.yaml`